bazel-contrib/rules_nodejs/docs/Built-ins.md

 [LinkablePackageInfo](#linkablepackageinfo) for use with our "linker" that makes this package importable.

 It also provides:
-- [NpmPackageInfo](#npmpackageinfo) to interop with rules that expect third-party npm packages.
+- [ExternalNpmPackageInfo](#externalnpmpackageinfo) to interop with rules that expect third-party npm packages.
 - [JsModuleInfo](#jsmoduleinfo) so rules like bundlers can collect the transitive set of .js files
 - [JsNamedModuleInfo](#jsnamedmoduleinfo) for rules that expect named AMD or `goog.module` format JS